 'Chocolate Box' Luxury Thatched Cottage & Garden, 3 Bedrooms, Beautiful Local Walking & Cycling

 * Sister property to Sticky End, Cottesmore, Rutland - Property No. 9749 *

 Little Thatch is a charming cottage that has been lovingly restored and furnished to a very high standard to provide a warm and welcoming holiday retreat.
 The tranquil, traditional & private south facing cottage garden (a real sun trap!) has also been transformed with beautiful plants, lawn and a patio area (perfect for al freso dining in fine weather).
-Little Thatch is an ideal haven for garden & nature lovers, walkers, cyclists and romantic breaks.
+Little Thatch is an ideal haven for garden & nature lovers, walkers, cyclists and perfect for romantic breaks.

 Little Thatch is located in the peaceful conservation village of Seaton in England 's smallest county, Rutland.
 Located just a 2 minute walk from the traditional village pub, The George & Dragon, and also opposite the beautiful All Hallows Church.

 Rutland Water, along with the surrounding countryside and villages, provides a beautiful back drop for sailing, water sports, fishing, cycling, bird watching, golf and walking.